 Colchicum glossophyllum Heldr. ex Halácsy is a small species that blooms early.
 Kew considers it to be Colchicum cupanii subsp. glossophyllum (Heldr.)
 Rouy.
 Jane McGary comments: "however, as you can see in the photo, the leaves are much broader and longer at anthesis than is typical of Colchicum cupanii as I have seen it.
 The deep purple anthers are quite striking."
 Photos by Jane McGary and John Lonsdale.

 Colchicum hierosolymitanum Feinbrun is a species of moderate size, named for its native region around Jerusalem.
 The photographed plant is one of a group grown from seed collected in the wild by Michael Salmon in the 1990.
 Growing in a roofed raised bed of coarse sand over loam in Portland, Oregon, these plants flower annually in October and often set seed.
-Photo by Jane McGary.
+The first photo by Jane McGary.
+The second from Arnold Trachtenberg who said: "This one flowered while still in the a basement for its summer rest."

 Photos of wild plants in Israel by Gideon Pisanty.